crykn/gdx-wiki/_wiki/modelcache.md

 ## Using ModelCache

-Using ModelCache is similar to using [ModelBatch]].
+Using ModelCache is similar to using [ModelBatch](/wiki/modelbatch).
 To start merging and optimizing models you'll have to call the `begin()` method.
-Then you can `add()` one or more [ModelInstance](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/ModelInstance.html)s or other [[RenderableProvider](/wiki/modelbatch#renderableprovider)s.
+Then you can `add()` one or more [ModelInstance](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/ModelInstance.html)s or other [RenderableProvider](/wiki/modelbatch#renderableprovider)s.
 After that call the `end()` method to actually perform the merging.

 When the cache is created (after the call to `end()`) you can use it in the call to `ModelBatch.render`.